ChrisIdema/TouchGFX_QRCodeCustomWidget/README.md

 # How to use

-* export to tpkg file using `git archive --format=zip --output=QRCodeCustomContainer.tpkg HEAD`
-* import in TouchGFX using Edit/Import/Custom Container
+* import QRCodeCustomContainer.tpkg in TouchGFX using Edit/Import/Custom Container